Catsvilles/talks-tutorials-workshops/readme.md

 ### Booking

-If you want to book me for a talk or a workshop: mail@madskjeldgaard.dk
+If you want to book me for freelance work or a talk or a workshop: mail@madskjeldgaard.dk